Geography

 • We use our skills wheels in every lesson (from Reception to Year 6) to help the children recognise which skills they are using, ensuring that prior skills are built upon.

-• Geography is taught through investigation and enquiry, encouraging children to be 'Geographers' and looking at the world through the 'Eyes of a Geographer'.
+• Geography is taught through investigation and enquiry, whenever possible, encouraging children to be 'Geographers' and looking at the world through the 'Eyes of a Geographer'.

 • Our whole school Geography 'WoW' days provide active, first hand experiences for our children.
 This makes Geography learning both fun and memorable.

-• Software such as digi-map and google earth enable children to widen their experience and apply their skills.
+• Software such as google earth enable children to widen their experience and apply their skills.

 How we measure impact: